faveosuite/faveo-server-images/_docs/installation/providers/enterprise/troubleshoot.md

 Script by Faveo Helpdesk | support@faveohelpdesk.com
 Execution complete.
 ```
-- This script output will be logged to **faveo-check.log** inside the same directory where the script is present.
+- This script's output will be logged to **faveo-check.log** inside the same directory where the script is present.
- - To Fix we can try following the below steps, if the issue persists please reach (**support@faveohelpdesk.com***)
+ - To fix, we can try following the steps.
+If the issue persists, please reach (**support@faveohelpdesk.com***)
- - Try white lisitng this domain in your firewall **billing.faveohelpdesk.com**.
+ - Try whitelisting this domain in your firewall, **billing.faveohelpdesk.com**.

 #### Root-Owned Files check
-- This check will check if any files are owned by root users inside faveo root directory.
+- This check will check if any files are owned by root users inside the faveo root directory.

 - Enter **10** to check Root-Owned Files in Faveo Directory